EvaluationContext/daxlib-docs/_mydocs/contribute/index.md

 7. **Create a pull request** to publish the library on [daxlib.org](https://daxlib.org/)

+    - Go [here](https://github.com/daxlib/daxlib/pull/new) to create a new pull request from your forked repository to the official DAX Lib repository.
-    a.
-The pull request must be approved manually by DaxLib owners/maintainers.
+    - The pull request must be approved manually by DaxLib owners/maintainers.

-    b.
-When the pull request is approved, the package is immediately published.
+    - When the pull request is approved, the package is immediately published.